a5creel/AMES_R_intro/README.md

 # R_intro

-Introductory exercises for Yale YSE Applied Math for Environmental Studies course 2020
+Introductory exercises for Yale YSE Applied Math for Environmental Studies course 2020.
+Originally written by Matt Gordon, forked by Andie Creel in 2023.

 Resources: